NinjaScriptors/401-project/README.md

 User can login using either a username, email and password, or login via a social account.
 User authentication is done using Bearer Authentication.

 Bearer Authentication has good, and step-by-step [documentation](https://swagger.io/docs/specification/authentication/bearer-authentication/) on how to implement each way of authentication.

+And for the AOuth, this is the [documentation]() for Google on how to implement this authentication, and this [documentation]() for Facebook.

 ### Socket